– Confused by the pros and cons of derailleurs, hub gears and continuously variable transmission? We demystify all of this down below. –

 This kind of setup means ‘low gearing’ – ie easy to pedal on off-road surfaces where there is more resistance and where you will want to tackle really steep terrain.

 Note the lower the number of teeth on the front chainring the easier a bike is to pedal whilst larger gear sprockets in the rear derailleur mean easier pedaling.

 By contrast, a gear setup on a typical urban bike might feature a 40T front chainring and an 11-34T rear cassette, giving a narrower, higher geared range of gears suitable for typical town riding conditions.

-Hub gears are fully encased in the rear hub and the Shimano Nexus series comes in 3,5,7,8 and 11 speed options.
-The 8 speed is probably the commonest option on e-bikes.
+Hub gears are fully encased in the rear hub.
+The Shimano Nexus series pictured above comes in 3,4, 5,7,8 and 11 speed options.
+The 8 speed is probably the most common option on e-bikes.
 You might also see hub gears abbreviated to IGH (internal gear hubs).

 Riese & Muller full suspension emtb with Rohloff hub gear